mihassan/cloud-run-hs-demo/README.md

 1. Allow unauthenticated invocations for testing and demo purposes.
 Note that, this will make your service vulnerable to abuse.
   a.
 Alternatively, follow instructions [here](https://cloud.google.com/run/docs/authenticating/developers) for testing while development.
 1. Adjust memory, vCPU, and instance scaling settings as needed to avoid over-provisioning and reduce costs.

+# Limitations

+The setup lacks many essential features necessary for production ready service - like rate limiting, authentication mechanisms, and DDoS protection.
+Also, I have opted for simplest libraries I could work with for web framework and database.
+In practice, there are other libraries which may be more suited for specific project.
+These are critical for production-grade services to ensure security and manageability.
+This project serves as a demonstration on how easy it is to get started.

 # Notable Dependencies